CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

 `sbatch run_cctm_2016_12US2.180pe.5x36.pcluster.csh`

-Note, I was trying this from a new AWS account, and the compute nodes don not appear to be provisioning.
+Note, If you still have difficulty running a job in the slurm queue, there may be other issues that need to be resolved.

-I checked and found that my IAM Policy needed to be created for this new account.
+Verify that your IAM Policy has been created for your account.

-Note, I had to enable spot instances IAM Policy: AWSEC2SpotServiceRolePolicy
+Someone with administrative permissions should eable the spot instances IAM Policy: AWSEC2SpotServiceRolePolicy

-Another way to accomplish this is to have each user login to the EC2 Website and launch a spot instance.
+An alternative way to enable this policy is to login to the EC2 Website and launch a spot instance.
 The service policy will be automatically created, that can then be used by Parallel Cluster.

 Check to view any errors in the log on the parallel cluster